The 90% CI-floor: the uncertainty figure Rankquant publishes

 By Ryan Siegal · Founder and Principal

-The most common instinct — "sort by average rating" — is statistically indefensible when sample sizes vary.
-A product with one 5-star review has a mean of 5.0 but tells you nothing about its population quality.
+The most common instinct — "sort by average rating" — says nothing about how much evidence stands behind the average.
+A product with one 5-star review has a mean of 5.0 and a sample of one.
 A product with 500 reviews averaging 4.6 is obviously the safer pick.
-Any ranking function worth using has to account for sample size.
+Sample size has to be accounted for somewhere, and reported plainly wherever it has not been.

-There are two well-established fixes: Bayesian shrinkage (pull thin-sample products toward a prior) and confidence-interval bounds (rank on a defensibly pessimistic estimate rather than the point estimate).
-Rankquant v2 uses the second.
-The two approaches produce similar rankings under reasonable settings; we chose the CI-floor for three reasons:
+There are two well-established fixes: Bayesian shrinkage (pull thin-sample items toward a prior) and confidence-interval bounds (state a defensibly pessimistic estimate alongside the point estimate).
+Rankquant uses both — in different places, kept deliberately separate:

 |---|---|